shrihareepanchal/ML-FORGE/docs/README.md

-# ML-XPERT: Machine Learning Explorer & Reporting Tool
+# ML-FORGE: Machine Learning Explorer & Reporting Tool

-ML-XPERT is a comprehensive machine learning application designed to make the data science workflow more accessible and efficient.
+ML-FORGE is a comprehensive machine learning application designed to make the data science workflow more accessible and efficient.
 It provides a user-friendly interface for data processing, model training, and evaluation, all in a streamlined environment.

 ## Features